EXPERIENCE

 Newboyne

-The small hamlet of Newboyne, settled originally c1830, had grown by 1900 into a well-established farming community with numerous small farm based businesses, such as a general store (including a post office which was replaced in 1918 with rural mail delivery) a blacksmith shop, tailor and shoe shop.
-In the mid 1880s a cheese factory became part of the commerce of the community, lasting well into the 20th century.
+The small hamlet of Newboyne, settled originally circa 1830, had grown by 1900 into a well-established farming community with numerous small farm-based businesses, such as a general store (including a post office which was replaced in 1918 with rural mail delivery) a blacksmith shop, tailor and shoe shop.
+In the mid-1880s a cheese factory became part of the commerce of the community, lasting well into the 20th century.
+Read more about Newboyne.

 Newboyne 11967, The last grade 8 class of the Newboyne Public School, SS # 2, Bastard & South Burgess